 Prior to 2009, the principal awards made under the Company's equity plans consisted of grants of restricted stock and stock options.
 The shares of restricted stock were generally purchased by the employee at a price equal to 30% of the market price of Cabot's common stock on the date of grant, with vesting dates three years after the date of grant.
-The stock options issued prior to 2009 were issued with an exercise price equal to 100% of the market price of Cabot's common stock on the date of grant, vest three years after the date of grant.
+The stock options issued prior to 2009 were issued with an exercise price equal to 100% of the market price of Cabot's common stock on the date of grant, vest three years after the date of grant and expire five years after grant.